sfomuseum/go-www-show/README.md

 ### WebViewBrowser (webview://)

 Open URLs in a dedicated application window using the [webview/webview_go](https://github.com/webview/webview_go) package.
-The `WebViewBrowsr` implementation can be instantiated like this:
+The `WebViewBrowser` implementation can be instantiated like this:

 ```
 browser, _ = show.NewBrowser(ctx, "webview://?width=500&height=700")